A monoidal Dold-Kan correspondence for comodules: Application: Dold-Kan Correspondence For Comodules

 Since $\nnn$ preserves towers that stabilize in each degree and by Lemma \ref{lem: postnikov of cotensor}, we can conclude by the following string of weak homotopy equivalences:

 Thus $\nnn(\wt{X})\ccotens \nnn(Y) \longrightarrow \nnn(\wt{X}\cotens_{\Gamma(C)} Y)$ is a weak homotopy equivalence. \end{proof}

 \begin{rem} There is an alternative Dold-Kan correspondence for comodules.
 Let us dualize another construction from \cite{monmodSS}.
-Let $\ccoalg(\C)$ denote the category of commutative coalgebras in $\C$ a symmetric monoidal category.
-Let $L:(\C, \o, \bI)\rightarrow (\D, \sm, \bJ)$ be a lax symmetric comonoidal functor between symmetric monoidal categories, with right adjoint $R$.
-Then $L$ lifts to a functor $L:\ccoalg(\C)\rightarrow \ccoalg(\D)$, with a right adjoint $\overline{R}$, that can be constructed when the categories admit equalizers and cofree cocommutative coalgebras.
+Let $\ccoalg(\C)$ denote the category of cocommutative coalgebras in a symmetric monoidal category $\C$.
+Let $L\colon(\C, \o, \bI)\rightarrow (\D, \sm, \bJ)$ be an oplax symmetric monoidal functor between symmetric monoidal categories, with right adjoint $R$.
+Then $L$ lifts to a functor $L\colon\ccoalg(\C)\rightarrow \ccoalg(\D)$, with a right adjoint $\overline{R}$, that can be constructed when the categories admit equalizers and cofree cocommutative coalgebras.
 Let $D$ be a cocommutative coalgebra in $\D$.
 The counit $L\overline{R}(D)\rightarrow D$ induces an adjunction from the change of coalgebras: